-Indians all over the globe are gearing up to celebrate Diwali tomorrow.
+Diwali 2020: Indians all over the globe are celebrating Diwali today on November 14, 2020.
 It's the season when gifts are exchanged and families and friends bond over delicious meals.
 No Diwali spread is ever complete without a variety of traditional sweets and mithai.
-All of us have been guilty, at some point or the other, of over-indulging in Diwali-ki-mithai; be it motichoor ke ladoo or the simple khoya barfi, kaju katli, pista barfi and so much more.
+All of us have been guilty, at some point or the other, of over-indulging in Diwali-ki-mithai; be it motichoor ke ladoo or the simple khoya barfi, Kaju katli, Pista barfi and so much more.
 Thanks to the festivities in the air, these become irresistible and before you realise it, you've polished off more than you would have liked!
 Most mithai shops are now loaded with Diwali sweets, these fly off the shelves as customer after customer walks out with kilos of mithai.
 However, do spend a few minutes mulling over what goes into the making of these traditional sweets; how are they actually made in bulk to meet the increasing demand and what is the quality of ingredients used?
 Increasing demand could often lead to some shops compromising on the quality through adulteration.

-According to Ms. Anju Majeed, Senior Scientist and Director at Sami Labs, "Adulteration of sweets and adding artificial colors to make them more attractive has become a major health concern in the recent days.
-During Diwali the demand for these sweets goes up and this may increase the chances of your favorite sweets being adulterated with substandard flour, or low-grade fat, or oil.
-And there are equally high chances of you facing an increased health risk if you consume these sweets, which may range from diarrhea and vomiting to food poisoning."
+According to Anju Majeed, Senior Scientist and Director at Sami Labs, "Adulteration of sweets and adding artificial colours to make them more attractive has become a major health concern in recent days.
+During Diwali, the demand for these sweets goes up and this may increase the chances of your favourite sweets being adulterated with substandard flour, or low-grade fat, or oil.
+And there are equally high chances of you facing an increased health risk if you consume these sweets, which may range from diarrhoea and vomiting to food poisoning."

-Here are 5 sweets suggested by Ms. Majeed that you should be most careful of during the festival season:
+Diwali 2020: Here are 5 sweets suggested by Anju Majeed that you should be most careful of during the festival season:

 1. Khoye ki Barfi